riplaboratory/Kanaloa/PrimerDocuments/BatteryComparison/README.md

 It is generally well understood that NiMh and Li-Ion batteries provide the best performance in energy density, this document will explore the difference between these two technologies.

+Note that significant linear approximations were made in these battery calculations.

+## Battery Calculations

  __Lead Acid: [WestMarine AGM 105](https://www.westmarine.com/buy/west-marine--group-31-dual-purpose-agm-battery-105-amp-hours--15020258)__

   - Battery Specifications